Semien’s 5 RBIs, Seager’s home run lead Rangers over Diamondbacks 11-7 for 3-1 World Series lead

 TRAINER’S ROOM

-García (left oblique) and pitcher Max Scherzer (back spasm) were removed from the Texas roster a day after getting hurt.
+García (left oblique) and Scherzer (back spasm) were removed from the Texas roster a day after getting hurt.
 INF/OF Ezequiel Durán and LHP Brock Burke were added, and Burke was charged with three runs in the eighth. … Seager appeared to twist one or both ankles on his home run swing.
-He was removed for for a pinch runner after doubling in the ninth.
-“Oh no, I was fine,” Seager said. … Rangers rookie Evan Carter was hit on the right pinkie by a pitch in the ninth.
+He was removed for for a pinch runner after doubling in the ninth and said he was fine. … Rangers rookie Evan Carter was hit on the right pinkie by a pitch in the ninth.

 UP NEXT